Car Rust Proofing | Important Tips to Combat it and Prevent its Spread

 Two words that are closely related to rust are wet weather.
 The problem of rust depends significantly on where you live.

 If you live near the sea, it is best to wash your car every two weeks.
 People often wash their cars once a month.
 This allows rust to reach all corners and crevices.
-Purchase a car cleaning kit and use it only when washing your vehicle.
+To rust proof your car, Purchase a car cleaning kit and use it only when washing your vehicle.
 Also, avoid the idea of washing the car with household soap because it does not stop the creep of rust.
 It removes the wax coating and leaves your vehicle vulnerable to rust wear.

 Once you’ve washed and waxed your car, open the car doors and let the water drain from the moldings and down the doors.
 Use a car cover to keep dust out.